-You cannot treat someone less favourable because they have a Protected Characteristic this is against the law.
+You cannot treat someone less favourably because they have a Protected Characteristic.
+This is against the law.
 The Equality Act 2010 states people should be treated equally and fairly.
-Protected Characteristics are race, age, being pregnant, religion, sex, sexual ordination, Gender reassignment (someone changing their gender) marriage or disability.
+Protected Characteristics are race, age, being pregnant, religion, sex, sexual ordination, gender reassignment (someone changing their gender), marriage or disability.

 Harassment is making the working environment difficult, highlighting aspects of disability and making the person feel inferior (not as good as everyone else).